 - Car & insurance

-Benefits: Excellent medical, dental and vision healthcare; Life insurance
+Excellent medical, dental and vision benefits; life insurance

 Please send resume, cover letter, and 3 references to: